Unlike false eyelashes, eyelash extensions are designed to be a longer-lasting solution to beautifying your natural lashes.

-Different people have different sensitivities to chemicals, however, the Board of Barbering and Cosmetology recommends never using adhesives which contain formaldehyde, a potentially toxic irritant.
+Different people have different sensitivities to chemicals.
+The Board of Barbering and Cosmetology recommends never using adhesives that contain formaldehyde, a potentially toxic irritant.

-Some of the other ingredients used can also irritate skin, or cause allergic reactions.
-If you’re new to eyelash extensions, or have sensitive skin or allergies, ask the technician you’re using to give you a patch test first, to see how your skin will react.
+Some of the other ingredients can also irritate skin or cause allergic reactions.
+If you’re new to eyelash extensions, or have sensitive skin or allergies, ask your technician to give you a patch test first to see how your skin will react.

 Side effects to the lashes

-Eyelash extensions can also cause your own eyelashes to break or thin out, but this can largely be avoided if you don’t pull, tug, or rub at your eyes.
-The gentler you treat your eyelash extensions, the less likely you are to hurt your own lashes.
+Eyelash extensions can also cause your eyelashes to break or thin out.
+This can largely be avoided if you don’t pull or tug at your eyes, or rub them.
+The gentler you treat your eyelash extensions, the less likely you’re to hurt your lashes.

-Keep in mind that, during the procedure, your lower eyelashes and lash line will be covered by a pad that may also have adhesive on it and that the technician will be working on and around your eyelids.
-While not a side effect, it’s worth keeping in mind for your own comfort.
+Keep in mind that, during the procedure, your lower eyelashes and lash line will be covered by a pad that may also have adhesive on it.
+Your technician will be working on and around your eyelids.
+While not a side effect, it’s worth keeping in mind for your comfort.

-If your eyes feel mildly irritated after having lash extensions placed, there are several things you can try at home to alleviate the discomfort.
+If your eyes feel mildly irritated after having lash extensions added, there are several things you can try at home to relieve the discomfort.
 These include:

 When to see a professional

-Any symptoms which last longer than 24 to 48 hours should be assessed.
-If your symptoms are severe, such as extreme swelling, pain, or itching, on either your eyelid or eye, see your doctor.
+Any symptoms that last longer than 24 to 48 hours should be evaluated.
+If your symptoms are severe, such as extreme swelling, pain, or itching on either your eyelid or eye, see your doctor.

 Both infections and allergic reactions can have similar symptoms.
 Seeing a doctor will ensure you get the right treatment.

-Many salons and technicians will remove lash extensions for no charge or for very little.
-Or, you can take them off at home by very gently steaming your face and using oil to remove the lashes.
+Many salons and technicians will remove lash extensions for no charge or small fee.
+You can also take them off at home by very gently steaming your face and using oil to remove the lashes.

 Before considering having eyelash extensions put on, assess whether or not you’re a good candidate for the process.
 Do not proceed if you: